A's Use Late Offensive Surge To Top Mariners 5-2

 It’s a stunning turnaround for the 30-year-old who was designated for assignment by the A’s in June 2018, and after a stint in the minors became one of Oakland’s most important arms during its run to the playoffs last season.

-“Where he’s been, where he is now, it’s pretty incredible,” A’s manager Bob Melvin said.
+“Where he’s been, where he is now, it’s pretty incredible,” Melvin said.

 ROSTER MOVES